stdm/stdm.github.io/_posts/2016-6-22-Some-places-to-start-learning-ai-ml.md

   * on CNNs
       * [Deep learning and neural networks](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen: a gentle introduction to neural networks in e-book form
-      * [Beyond ImageNet - Deep Learning Industrial Practice](https://stdm.github.io/downloads/papers/Beyond_ImageNet_preprint_2019.pdf) by me and some colleagues
+      * [Beyond ImageNet - Deep Learning Industrial Practice](https://stdm.github.io/downloads/papers/ADS_2019_DeepLearning.pdf) by a few colleagues and myself
   * on generative models
       * [Image Completion with Deep Learning in TensorFlow](http://bamos.github.io/2016/08/09/deep-completion/) by Brandon Amos (on DCGANs)
       * [Generative Models](https://openai.com/blog/generative-models/) by the OpenAI team (on DCGANs, VAEs and PixelRNNs)